sheetal-sinha/Project-Medisure-Device-And-Method-For-Monitoring-Blood-Parameters-of-a-User./Medisure_Software_Application/medisure/lib/screens/README.md

 Each screen represents a distinct feature or flow for the user, handling interaction, navigation, and data visualization.

 ## 📄 Files Overview
-`medisure/lib/screens/Spo2_screen.dart` : Displays the **SpO2 (Oxygen Saturation) levels** of the user.Pulls real-time data from the Medisure device or Firestore.
+`medisure/lib/screens/Spo2_screen.dart` : Displays the **SpO2 (Oxygen Saturation) levels** of the user.
+Pulls real-time data from the Medisure device or Firestore.

 `medisure/lib/screens/forgot_password_screen.dart`: Screen for **password recovery**.
 Allows users to reset their credentials via email or OTP flow.